kommitters/.github/profile/README.md

 ### What will you find here?

-In the following repositories, you will find our award-winning projects and forks to projects we use to contribute to.
+In our repositories, you will find our award-winning projects and forks to projects we contribute to.

-We invite you to explore our projects, build with us, get whatever you need, and let us know what we do better.
-Let’s start!
+We invite you to explore our projects, build with us, and let us know how we can do it better.
+Let’s get started!

 </div>